joshpierce/personal-portfolio-tutorial/README.md

     -   **navbar-links.ts** - Navigation definitions file for our navbar and footer.
     -   **posts.ts** - Library of functions for retrieving, paging, and sorting posts from the markdown files included in `postdata`.
     -   **socials.ts** - Social Media definitions file for our footer and /connect pages.
 -   **Hero Background Image** - I've included a hero background image in `./static/images` that you are welcome to use, or replace with your own hero-background.
 The source image is from unsplash by [Ryan Hutton](https://unsplash.com/@ryan_hutton_): https://unsplash.com/photos/Jztmx9yqjBw.
+If you're going to use a different image, look for something dark that white text will look good on, or you'll need to tweak the text color for the hero component.
 -   **Netlify Build Config File** - I've included a `netlify.toml` in the root of the repo that will be used by netlify when deploying our solution to the web.
 This also contains the command to copy the Canvas Dependencies mentioned above.

 ## Other Modified Files